Probing four-fermion operators in the triple top production at future hadron colliders: Introduction

 Previously, the triple top production has been considered for exploring some beyond SM models~\cite{Barger:2010uw,Hou:2019gpn,Kohda:2017fkn,Han:2012qu}.
 For example in Ref.~\cite{Malekhosseini:2018fgp,Khanpour:2019qnw}, authors utilized the three top production for constraining the top quark flavor changing neutral couplings (FCNC) with the gluon, Higgs and Z boson, and photon.
 Moreover, this signature has been considered in Refs.~\cite{Cao:2019qrb} and \cite{Chen:2014ewl} for probing the contact interactions at the LHC with 13 and 14 TeV center-of-mass energies.

 In this study, we consider a full set of four-fermion operators involving three top quarks.
-A detailed analysis is performed for the triple top production to probe this kind of contact interaction at the High Energy LHC (HE-LHC)~\cite{Azzi:2019yne,Cepeda:2019klc} and the Future Circular Collider (FCC-hh)~\cite{Benedikt:2018csr} with integrated luminosity of 10 ab$^{-1}$.
+A detailed analysis is performed for the triple top production to probe this kind of contact interaction at the high energy LHC (HE-LHC)~\cite{Azzi:2019yne,Cepeda:2019klc} and the Future Circular Collider (FCC-hh)~\cite{Benedikt:2018csr} with integrated luminosity of 15 ab$^{-1}$ and 30 ab$^{-1}$, respectively.
 The unique signature of two same-sign leptons final state is taken into account in order to suppress the SM backgrounds.
 By considering the signal scenario, we consider all the relevant background processes which have similar final state topology.
 Furthermore, parton showering and hadronization as well as the realistic detector simulations are taken into consideration.
+Although our aim here is probing the Wilson coefficients of four-fermion operators involving three top quarks in triple tops production, finally we constrain the parameters of the UV complete model containing a leptophobic gauge boson $Z'$ by using the limits on the Wilson coefficients.

 The rest of the paper is organized as follows.
 The theoretical framework considered in this study is introduced in section~\ref{sec:model}.
 The details of our analysis strategy is presented in section~\ref{sec:Analysis}.
-The sensitivity of the future high energy hadron colliers to the Willson coefficients of four-fermion operators involving the three top quarks appear in section~\ref{sec:sensitivity}.
+The sensitivity of the future high energy hadron colliers to the Wilson coefficients of four-fermion operators involving the three top quarks appear in section~\ref{sec:sensitivity}.
 Finally, the summary of the paper is presented in section~\ref{sec:summary}.